 - Excellent warranty

-- Many users state manufacturer quality not up to par with Nikon’s reputation
+- Many users state manufacturer quality is not up to par with Nikon’s reputation

 2. Celestron – Outland X 10×50 Binoculars